 Posting up photos of dash installs might seem a little boring as every shop in the country installs source units however if you look closely you'll notice ours deck installs are just a little different in that we don't just settle for an off-the-shelf dash kit.
 We actually make many small and subtle modifications to the various mounting kits we install do make the source units look at home.
 If this cannot be done we even sometimes just make our own dash kit completely from scratch to make source units look factory fitted.

-Gauge pods, controller pods and general pods to hold all matter of gadgets are another thing we're constantly asked to manufacture here at the workshop.
+Gauge pods, controller pods, switch pods and general pods to hold all matter of gadgets and switches are another thing we're constantly asked to manufacture here at the workshop.
 We generally make them from fibreglass but from time to time utilise much more exotic materials.
-So if you have a swag of gauges you need a mounting plate manufactured for, feel free to contact us!
+So if you have a swag of gauges or switches you need a mounting plate manufactured for, feel free to contact us!

 Twin Source Units